cortl0/binary_neurons_network/README.md

 mailto:cortl@8iter.ru

 ## Achievements
-- The first mention of bnn in the literature:
+- The first mention of BNN in the literature:
 http://gcrinstitute.org
 http://gcrinstitute.org/papers/055_agi-2020.pdf
 (see page 52)

-- The Binary Neurons Network was placed in the Arctic Code Vault
+- BNN was placed in the Arctic Code Vault
 https://archiveprogram.github.com/arctic-vault

 ## Links